BY SOFO ARCHON

 Conservation.
 Conservation is the practice of efficient use and management of natural resources, as well as the prevention of harm to common resources such as air and water quality.
-Currently, we’re consuming resources at a greater rate than the earth can replenish, and in ways that are filling the environment with tremendous amounts of toxic waste.
-For example, we’re using up non-renewable and heavily polluting fossil fuels such as crude oil, although this could be avoided through the intelligent harness of renewable energy sources, such as solar and wind.
-Unfortunately, our economy sees nature as a commodity to be converted into profit, and hence a transition to renewable energy sources is discouraged, since that would stunt economic growth.
-In addition, because of the competitive nature of the market, those who have amassed great financial wealth by damaging the natural world fight tooth and nail to artificially keep energy sources scarce, so that they can maintain a position of power and differential advantage.
+Currently, we’re consuming resources at a greater rate than the earth can replenish them, and in ways that are filling the environment with tremendous amounts of toxic waste.
+For example, we’re using up non-renewable and heavily polluting fossil fuels such as crude oil, without considering the repercussions that this is having on the planet.
+Unfortunately, our economic system sees nature merely as a commodity to be converted into profit, not as valuable on its own right.
+A true economy would respect and care for the natural world, by taking from it only what is required for the well-being of humanity, while causing the least harm to it.

 Ephemeralization.
 A term coined by R. Buckminster Fuller, it refers to the ability of technological advancement to “do more with less”, or to produce a bigger quantity of higher quality goods and services while using less resources and efforts.
 Our market economy is preventing this technological trend from reaching its full potential, since increased technical efficiency would mean a decrease in jobs (caused by technological unemployment, that is, the loss of jobs due to due to advances in technology), and thus in money circulating in the economy (as we saw earlier, money is the life blood of market capitalism — hence, if it stops moving around, our entire economic model would quickly collapse and die).